 Changes in net sales and operating profit generally are expressed in terms of volume.
 Changes in volume refer to increases or decreases in sales or operating profit resulting from varying production activity or service levels on individual contracts.
 Volume changes in segment operating profit are typically based on the current profit booking rate for a particular contract.
 In addition, comparability of the corporation's segment sales, operating profit and operating margin may be impacted favorably or unfavorably by changes in profit booking rates on the corporation's contracts for which it recognizes revenue over time using the percentage-of-completion cost-to-cost method to measure progress towards completion.
-Increases in the profit booking rates, typically referred to as risk retirements, usually relate to revisions in the estimated total costs to fulfill the performance obligations that reflect improved conditions on a particular contract.
-Conversely, conditions on a particular contract may deteriorate, resulting in an increase in the estimated total costs to fulfill the performance obligations and a reduction in the profit booking rate.
+Increases in the profit booking rates, typically referred to as risk retirements, usually relate to revisions in the estimated total costs to fulfill the performance obligations and a particular contract.
+Conversely, conditions on a particular contract may deteriorate, resulting in an increase in the corporation segment and are recognized in the performance obligations and a reduction in the profit booking rate.
 Increases or decreases in profit booking rates are recognized in the current period and reflect the inception-to-date effect of such changes.